 Luckily, there aren’t any synthetic Tanzanites (yet).
 Seeing how the world will be short of Tanzanite in a few years, it is only expected that someone out there will figure out a way to make Synthetic Tanzanite.
 When we get to that stage, you may want to check if you are getting an original Tanzanite or a synthetic one.

 Some coatings of cobalt have been applied to some pale-coloured tanzanites to improve their colour.
 An experienced jeweler should be able to recognize coated Tanzanite and inform the buyer accordingly.
 But don’t take chances, add coating to your list of questions to the seller to be sure.

 Unless you are okay to buying an heirloom a.k.a a second hand Tanzanite, ask for Tanzanite whose origin is Tanzania.
 Well, this should be simple, given that the only source of Tanzanite is Tanzania.

 This is important when buying tanzanite online.
 Be sure to check the return policy in case what gets delivered to you looks nothing like what you saw online.

 Metal preference can also affect the cost.
 Usually, 10K gold is lower priced than 18K gold; both yellow gold finish, as well as white gold.
 The colour of a tanzanite is always enhanced by white gold.
 If you are choosing Tanzanite and diamond jewellery, choose diamonds of a lower colour and tip the costs.
 Such small diamonds don’t need certification necessarily.

 If not sure, Build your own.

-If you prefer Tanzanite jewellery over loose stones, a great way is to customize your design online.
-Most sites offer to customize jewellery, and you can choose the tanzanite and its accompanying gold/diamond according to your budget.
+If you prefer Tanzanite jewelry over loose stones, a great way is to customize your design online.
+Most sites offer to customize jewelry, and you can choose the tanzanite and its accompanying gold/diamond according to your budget.

 Cool Tanzanite facts: